 What is Provet Pay?

-Provet Pay (formerly Nordhealth Pay) is a payment platform that is integrated with Provet Cloud.
+Provet Pay is a payment platform that is integrated with Provet Cloud.
 It allows processing point of sale (POS) payments using payment terminals (optional) and using various e-commerce payment methods.
 The integration allows users to initiate and manage payments from Provet Cloud, drastically reducing the manual tasks needed for processing payments.

 In Provet Cloud, various types of payments can be handled with Provet Pay: